Toinetoine1/neural_network/README.md

 <h3 align="center">Simple XOR in c</h3>

   <p align="center">
-    An xor neuralnetwork made in C by an EPITA Student
+    A xor neuralnetwork made in C by an EPITA Student
     <br />

 <details>